fossasia/visdom/README.md

 - `opts.layoutopts`  : `dict` of any additional options that the graph backend accepts for a layout.
 For example `layoutopts = {'plotly': {'legend': {'x':0, 'y':0}}}`.
 - `opts.traceopts`   : `dict` mapping trace names or indices to `dict`s of additional options that plot.ly accepts for a trace.

-#### vis.updateTrace
-This function allows updating of data for extant line or scatter plots.

-It is up to the user to specify `name` of an existing trace if they want to add to it, and a new `name` if they want to add a trace to the plot.
-By default, if no legend is specified at time of first creation, the `name` is the index of the line in the legend.

-If no `name` is specified, all traces should be updated.
-Trace update data that is all `NaN` is ignored;
-this can be used for masking update.

-The `append` parameter determines if the update data should be appended to or replaces existing data.

-There are no `opts` because they are assumed to be inherited from the specified plot.

-*Note: This function will be deprecated in upcoming versions.*

 #### vis.stem
 This function draws a stem plot.
 It takes as input an `N` or `NxM` tensor